Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\lem[pol-torsor-exists]{Let $S$ be a scheme and $G$ be a $N$-torsion group.
+\lem[pol-torsor-exists]{Let $S$ be a scheme and $G$ be an \'etale $N$-torsion group over $S$.
 The functor mapping $T \in \Sch_S$ to the collection of bilinear alternating surjective pairings $G_T \times G_T \rar (\mu_N)_T$ is representable by an \'etale $(\Z/N\Z)^{\times}$-torsor over $S$.
 In particular, this torsor is finite locally free and \'etale over $S$.}

-\demo{The last sentence follows from descent.
+\demo{The last sentence follows from the previous claims by descent.
 Let us prove the rest of the claim.
-First, note that the functor carries an action of $(\Z/N\Z)^{\times}$, since it is the automorphism group of $\mu_N$.
+First, note that the functor carries an action of $(\Z/N\Z)^{\times}$.

-Second, when restricted to the subcategory of $S_1$-schemes for some suitable \'etale faithfully flat $S$-scheme $S_1$, $G$ becomes isomorphic to the constant group scheme $(\Z/N\Z)^{\oplus 2}$, and it is then direct to check that the restricted functor is represented by the finite locally free and \'etale constant scheme $(\mu_N^{\times})_{S_1}$ (which is indeed a $(\Z/N\Z)^{\times}$-torsor for the natural action $(a,\zeta) \mapsto \zeta^a$).
+Second, when restricted to the subcategory of $S_1$-schemes for some suitable \'etale faithfully flat $S$-scheme $S_1$, $G$ becomes isomorphic to the constant group scheme $(\Z/N\Z)^{\oplus 2}$, and it is then direct to check that the restricted functor is represented by the \'etale $(\Z/N\Z)^{\times}$-torsor $(\mu_N^{\times})_{S_1}$ over $S_1$.
+So, by Proposition \ref{desc-affine-schemes}, it is enough to show that the functor is an fpqc sheaf.
+Indeed, it is not hard to see that this functor is a subsheaf of the fpqc sheaf $\underline{\mrm{Hom}}(G \times G, \mu_N)$.}

-So, by Proposition \ref{desc-affine-schemes}, all we have to do is show that the functor is an fpqc sheaf.
-This functor is a sub-presheaf of the one mapping any $S$-scheme $T$ to $\mrm{Hom}_T(G_T \times G_T, (\mu_N)_T)$, which is a fpqc sheaf.
-So all we need to do is to show that, given a $S$-scheme $T$ and a morphism $f: G_T \times_T G_T \rar (\mu_N)_T$, the conditions: \begin{enumerate}[noitemsep,label=(\alph*)] \item $f$ is surjective, \item $f$ vanishes on the diagonal, \item $f$ is bilinear, \end{enumerate} can be checked fpqc-locally over $T$.

-For \ref{ppr1}, this is easy by Proposition \ref{fpqc-descent-prop}.
-For \ref{ppr2}, let $H$ be the $T$-scheme fitting in the Cartesian diagram (where $\Delta$ denotes a diagonal)

-Then $i$ is a closed immersion (since $(\mu_N)_T$ is affine over $T$), and it can be checked that, for any $T$-scheme $T'$, $f_{T'}$ vanishes on the diagonal if and only if $i_{T'}$ is an isomorphism.
-This condition is fpqc-local on $T'$ by Proposition \ref{fpqc-descent-prop}.

-The argument for \ref{ppr3} is similar.
-Consider the two morphisms given on sections by where $+$ always denotes the group law (which group being clear on context).
-Consider the $T$-scheme $H$ fitting in the Cartesian diagram (where $\Delta$ denotes again the diagonal):